asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron: Initialisation

-The initialisation that was used in \cite{christiansen_asevolution_2023} and is continued to being here, is to initialise the scalar field as a draw from a Gaussian scale-invariant power spectrum of some small amplitude set by the user $A_{\mrm{amp}}\sim 10^{-20}$.
-The following evolution of the field in the pre-symmetry broken regime will involve local oscillations of spatial correlation of the Compton scale $L$.
-The energy scales made use of here for the symmetron is $\sim 10^{-6}\cdot\rho_{c,0}$ at most post symmetry breaking, and completely negligible before $\sim 10^{-40} \cdot \rho_{c,0}$, so that there are no relevant gravitational effect that we are neglecting.
-The fifth force is $\propto \phi \partial_r \phi$, and is therefore also suppressed, since $\phi\sim A_{\mrm{amp}}$.
-The only information we are at risk of loosing on dismissing the early time field evolution is then the phase information of the field and correlation structure that would establish throughout this time.
-In figure \ref{fig:ICcheck}, we demonstrate that the initially scale-invariant power spectrum of the scalar field, remains very nearly scale-invariant up until the symmetry breaking time, and the symmetry breaking process otherwise takes place identically.
-We see similar features for earlier time initialisations, although there is an amplitude modulation, owing to the Hubble friction acting on the field.
-Since both the amplitude and initial phase of the scalar field is chosen arbitrarily, the information of its evolution in the pre-symmetry broken time, as long as it leaves its statistics qualitatively similar, is irrelevant.
-Small variations in the amplitude seems to affect the symmetry breaking process minimally, and variations of the phase amounts to changing the seed number of the simulation.
-If we are performing late-time initialisation of the scalar field, a relevant question is how late we can make the initialisation.
-At this point, we discovered that there is some pre-symmetry breaking evolution which is of relevance to resolve; before the symmetry breaking happens globally, the density contrast in the simulation will make $|T|<\rho_*$ locally.
-The spatial Laplacian in the wave equation will keep the field from symmetry breaking in this region until the density has dropped below $\rho_*$ for a sufficiently large scale that seems to relate to the Compton wavelength $L_C$.
-However, during the time before this happens, we can see the domain structure establishing, even though the field amplitude is still very small.
-See figure \ref{fig:prevolution}.
-This evolution is relevant to resolve, and in some instances when we did not resolve it, the domain walls were more unstable.
-Additionally, since the the field is expected to have correlations on the Compton scale $L$ which is increasing before symmetry breaking, see figure \ref{fig:timeresolution_rule}, we expect to have to initialise the simulation so that the field thermalises on this scale before the symmetry breaking.
-We chose both initialisation times $z_{\mrm{in}}=3,1$ in section \ref{S:hrsims} by running $512^3$ grid $(500 \,\mrm{Mpc/h})^3$ volume simulations and making sure that we started the simulations before the domain structure established, and that we are finding convergence with yet higher initialisation times.
-We expect the time before symmetry breaking needed to depend on among others the density contrasts and leave the analytic prediction of this for the future.
+The initialisation that was used in \cite{christiansen_asevolution_2023} and {that} was also {used} here{,} initialises the scalar field as a draw from a Gaussian scale-invariant power spectrum of some small amplitude set by the user $A_{\mrm{amp}}\sim 10^{-20}$.
+The following evolution of the field in the pre-symmetry-broken regime involves local oscillations {on spatial scales} of the Compton scale $L$.
+The energy scale made use of here for the symmetron is $\sim 10^{-6}\cdot\rho_{c,0}$ at most post-symmetry breaking, and it is completely negligible before $\sim 10^{-40} \cdot \rho_{c,0}$, so that we neglect no relevant gravitational effects.
+The fifth force is $\propto \phi \partial_r \phi$, and it is therefore also suppressed because $\phi\sim A_{\mrm{amp}}$.
+The only information that might be lost by dismissing the early time field evolution is then the phase information of the field and the correlation structure that would be established throughout this time.
+In figure \ref{fig:ICcheck} we demonstrate that the initially scale-invariant power spectrum of the scalar field remains very nearly scale-invariant up until the symmetry-breaking time, and the symmetry-breaking process otherwise takes place identically.
+Similar features for earlier-time initialisations are observed, although there is an amplitude modulation owing to the Hubble friction acting on the field.
+Since both the amplitude and initial phase of the scalar field were chosen arbitrarily, the information of its evolution in the pre-symmetry-broken time is not relevant as long as it leaves its statistics qualitatively similar.
+Small variations in the amplitude seems to affect the symmetry-breaking process only very little, and variations in the phase amount to changing the seed number of the simulation.
+For a late-time initialisation of the scalar field, a relevant question is how late the initialisation can be made.
+At this point, we discovered that there is some pre-symmetry-breaking evolution that needs to be resolved.
+Before the symmetry breaking occurs globally, the density contrast in the simulation causes $|T|<\rho_*$ locally.
+The spatial Laplacian in the wave equation prevents the field from symmetry breaking in this region until the density has dropped below $\rho_*$ for a sufficiently large scale that seems to be related to the Compton wavelength $L_C$.
+However, during the time before this occurs, the domain structure establishes itself, even though the field amplitude is still very small (see figure \ref{fig:prevolution}).
+This evolution is relevant to resolve, and when we did not resolve it, the domain walls were more unstable in some instance{s}.
+Additionally, because the field is expected to be correlated on the Compton scale $L$, which increases before the symmetry breaking (see figure \ref{fig:timeresolution_rule}), we expect to have to initialise the simulation so that the field thermalises on this scale before the symmetry breaking.
+We chose both initialisation times $z_{\mrm{in}}=3,1$ in section \ref{S:hrsims} by running $512^3$ grid $(500 \,\mrm{Mpc/h})^3$ volume simulations, ensuring that we started the simulations before the domain structure established, and finding convergence with yet later initialisation times.
+We expect the time required before symmetry breaking to depend on the density contrasts, among other parameters, and we leave the analytic prediction of this for the future.